 - Battery monitor

 Now, this setup is quite advanced.
-A long-lasting setup that may cost a little bit when starting out but will prove to not be a waste of money.
-This fantastic battery and solar power system effectively gives you unlimited power. iPad, coffee machines, toasters, kettles and laptops can all be charged and run whilst free camping!
+A long-lasting camping solar panel setup may cost a little bit when starting out, but it will prove to not be a waste of money.
+This fantastic battery and portable solar panel for camping system effectively gives you unlimited power. iPad, coffee machines, toasters, kettles and laptops can all be charged and run whilst free camping!

 Billy is our kettle....
 Billy is very loved!
 Billy is great...
 Our mini kettle from Anaconda is the perfect example of why we no longer have to waste gas and wait minutes for the jog to boil.
-Nope, you guessed it instead our REDARC solar blanket charges our batteries from the sun.
+Instead our REDARC camping solar blanket keeps our battery charged from the sun.

 Our family is one of those that has toast pretty much every morning for breakfast.
 Yes you can grill it but we much prefer the good old toaster.
 Easy.
 Quick.
 Simple.
-This uses around 1.5% of our lithium battery which we think is fantastic considering it is quickly charged back up with the REDARC solar blanket.
+This uses around 1.5% of our lithium battery which we think is fantastic considering it is quickly charged back up with REDARC’s portable solar panels for camping.

 This one is quite a big appliance that is 100% needed on a daily basis.
-Why not just wait until you get to a caravan park?
+Why not just wait until you get to a caravan park or camp site?
 We say ‘Why wait when our batteries can handle it?’
 Our washing machine will use more water than power at around 10% of our battery but if you do this in the middle of the day, zero charge difference is noticed!

 Where to start and how to achieve this?

 This can either be the easiest or trickiest part.
-Now, it’s not the cheapest exercise but as we said this will last a very long time.
+Now, it’s not the cheapest exercise but as we said, this solar panel kit will last a very long time.